JamesyJi/Nearest-Neighbour/README.md

 ## Analysis of the relationship between p and e and improving on the given equation
 We want to try and ensure we end up with at least one point remaining within the area after we have trimmed our list, or we will come up empty handed, without finding a nearest neighbour.
 The paper does try to give some calculations on the relationship between p (the probability that there is at least one point)

-TO BE CONTINUED WITH A LOT OF ANALYSIS
+TO BE CONTINUED WITH VERY IN DEPTH ANALYSIS.
+CURRENTLY COLLATING SHEETS IN ORDER AND TRANSCRIBING TO LATEX.